jerry955071/NanoPreP/docs/source/output_documentation.rst

 HTML Report
 -----------

-The HTML report provides an overview of preprocessing results, including:
+The HTML report provides an overview of pre-processing results, including:

 - Quality score histograms
 - Proportion of filtered/passed full-length, truncated, and chimeric reads